jamesw1892/OPAQUE/poc/README.md

 ## Usage

 Before first use, download the submodules and run `make setup` to copy necessary files from them into this directory.
+Then test the existing proof-of-concept including generating test vectors with `make vectors`.

 1. Decide on the socket for the server (IP address and port number) and change this at the top of `server.sage`.
 If client and server are on the same device then leave as the default which uses `localhost:1337`
 1. Run `make runserver` on the device acting as the server